I've got an amazing built in fire pit and I truly believe that every Australian should have one too.

 The obvious place to start is at the easiest.
-And below we have the two easiest firepits you can build short of just digging a hole of using some old barrel to be your firepit.
+Below we have the two easiest sunken fire pit ideas you can build short of just digging a hole or using some old barrel to be your firepit.

-If you haven't noticed yet I really love railway sleepers and the thicker wood pieces to make things from.
-Great for walls, edging, steps, decks and even firepits.
+If you haven't noticed yet I really love railway sleepers and the thicker wood pieces to make things from and add to the vibe of your outdoor space.
+Great for walls, edging, steps, decks and even fire pits.

-Well we can use this idea to build a great private place for our family and friends to come around and be together.
+Well we can use this idea to build a great private outdoor space for our family and friends to come around and be together.
 In the picture below, the landscaper has used large rocks to form the enclosure but you could use pavers or even bricks.
-If you have a natural curve in the land use that or otherwise just dig down and sink the firepit below the surface.
+If you have a natural curve in the land use that or otherwise just dig down and create a built in fire pit below the surface.

 The Culdesac Firepit

 Like the traditional street court or cul de sac this is a rounded end that leads back out the way you came in.
 Very stylish and easy to make, you can use gravel, stones, bricks or pavers for the floor and make the seats out of rock, pavers or even straight concrete.